10900NAT Graduate Diploma of Counselling (Christian)

 The online experience is enhanced by skills-based seminars and workshops held over two days each term.
 The majority of the days are held online, but two days per year are offered face-to-face in Sydney, Melbourne, Brisbane and Perth.
 These are predominantly held online on a Friday and Saturday once a term and offer opportunities for further practical skills practice, exposure to additional theory, group supervision, and role play demonstrations.
 There are minimum attendance requirements for these seminars.

-You will also be required to attend a one-day online Self-Care intensive as part of your first unit of study (NAT1090001 Manage own self-care in professional practice).
+You will also be required to attend a mandatory one-day online Self-Care intensive as part of your first unit of study (NAT1090001 Manage own self-care in professional practice).

 Course Units